 Home School + Youth Coach, Birthday Party Leader

 My name is Scott Jacobs and I have been training parkour for 6 years now.
 When I was in high school I was introduced to parkour by a few of my friends and I haven't looked back since.
 My favorite aspect of parkour is finding new ways to push the limits I can take myself to.

 As a coach, nothing makes me happier than seeing a student who has been working on a skill all class finally get it.
 It reminds me of when I first started training.
 I'm so happy to be apart of a team who cares so much about this sport and wants to share that love with students all over Massachusetts!

-Anyone can move from A to B. But life its never that easy and obstacles are almost inevitable.
+Anyone can move from A to B. But with life, it’s never that easy and obstacles are almost inevitable.
 We must adapt and be ready for everything in our way.
 Determination and time are the necessities to become a great athlete.

 Core and Adult Coach

 I'd like to think I've been doing Parkour ever since I was born.
 I've always been climbing, jumping, and swinging on things.
 Parkour just gives it all a name.